Curated by Veloretti

 We started our Parisian journey in the heart of Le Marais, navigating the narrow streets as the city began to buzz.
 Our first stop was Paperboy Paris, an American-style lunch staple; park your bike for killer sandwiches and exclusive streetwear collabs.

-Feeling inspired, we coasted over to Cortado for a vibrant energy and a Spanish-influenced coffee break- there’s nothing like their pan con tomate to sharpen the senses.
-We leaned our bikes outside The Frankie Shop to browse contemporary fashion, though it's nearly impossible to leave empty-handed.
+Filled with inspiration, we coasted over to Cortado for vibrant energy and a Spanish-influenced coffee break, and their famous pan con tomate to sharpen the senses.
+We left our bikes outside The Frankie Shop to browse contemporary fashion, where it's nearly impossible to leave empty-handed.
 As the afternoon light began to dip, we rolled up to RORI for New York-style pizza and a glass of natural wine.
-We finished the evening at Chambre Noir and Vivant 2, where moody atmospheres and "rebellious fine dining" provided the only way to toast to a successful first day on the saddle.
+We finished the evening at Chambre Noir and Vivant 2, where moody atmospheres and "rebellious fine dining" provided the perfect way to toast to a successful first day on the saddle.

 Paperboy